An SLE$_2$ loop measure: Introduction

 \section{Introduction}

 Our goal is to construct a family of measures on simple loops on Riemann surfaces related to $\SLE_2$.
-To each Riemann surface $\Sigma$, one associates a measure on its loop space ${\mathcal L}(\Sigma)$ (the space of simple loops drawn on $\Sigma$, up to reparametrization), satisfying a certain, central-charge dependent restriction condition when comparing the measure on a surface $\Sigma$ to the one on $\Sigma'$, whenever $\Sigma'\subset\Sigma$.
+To each Riemann surface $\Sigma$, one associates a measure on the space $\L(\Sigma)$ of its (non-oriented) simple loops (i.e. the space of injective maps $\S^1 \rightarrow \Sigma$, up to increasing or decreasing reparametrization), satisfying a certain, central-charge dependent restriction condition when comparing the measure on a surface $\Sigma$ to the one on $\Sigma'$, whenever $\Sigma'\subset\Sigma$.
 See Section \ref{from-ann-to-rs} for a detailed discussion.

-\begin{thm} There exists a $c$-locally conformally covariant loop measure, in the sense of Kontsevich and Suhov (Definition \ref{def:c-lcc}), of central charge $c=-2$. \end{thm}
+\begin{thm} There exists a $c$-locally conformally covariant loop measure, in the sense of Kontsevich and Suhov (Definition \ref{def:c-lcc}), with parameter $c=-2$. \end{thm}

+The parameter $c$ can be interpreted as the central charge of field theory (see for example \cite{Dub_SLEVirloc}).
 At $c=0$, existence and uniqueness was established earlier by Werner \cite{Wer_loops}.
 The present result yields existence at $c=-2$; existence and uniqueness are conjectured to hold for $c\leq 1$ in \cite{KontSuh}.
-Via welding, a (finite) measure on simple loops induces a measure on homeomorphisms of the unit circle, a problem initially considered by Malliavin.
+Via welding, a (finite) measure on simple loops induces a measure on homeomorphisms of the unit circle, a problem initially considered by Malliavin (\cite{Mal_diffcircle}).
 Here, the measures are supported on loops that are, in a loose sense, locally absolutely continuous with respect to $\SLE_2$.

 We are first going to construct these measures on topologically non-trivial loops drawn in piecewise-$\C^1$ conformal annuli, as limits of random loops on discrete graphs.
 Consider a conformal planar annulus $A$ with piecewise $\C^1$ boundary, and let us consider the natural approximation of $A$ by a family $A^\d$ of finite subgraphs of $\d\Z^2$ (Definition \ref{natural-approx}).
 On such a discrete annuli $A^\d$, consider the wired uniform spanning tree (or UST, see Definition \ref{def:UST}), which is a random subgraph of $A^\d$.